algolia/instantsearch-labs/CONTRIBUTING.md

 ### Description

 Explain here what your experimentation is doing and its purposes.

+#### Codesandbox

 If feasible add a codesandbox link that will allow anyone to play directly with it.

-Format of codesandbox link:
+Format

 `https://codesandbox.io/s/github/algolia/instantsearch-labs/tree/master/experimentation-name/instantsearch-flavor`

 ### Running the experimentation locally

-Add here instruction about how to run locally the experimentation.
+Add here instructions about how to run locally the experimentation.
 It should be as simple as:

 ```
 yarn